DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Experiments

 \subsection{Experimental Results}

-\textbf{Results on environment model prediction.} This section first analyzes and visualizes the accuracy of trained dynamic model prediction before answering the above questions.
-Fig. \ref{fig4} gives the prediction results of cumulative error in rollout lengths 1,3,5,7 for different tasks and datasets.
-In this figure, the predicted errors of four distinct datasets for tasks halfcheetah, hopper and walker2d are arranged from left to right.
-The prediction error of the trained environmental model exhibits an increasing trend with the increment of steps across all datasets, and the model exhibits the largest prediction error in three walker2d tasks.
-Therefore, the rollout length is set to 1 in the walker2d task to ensure the stability of the agent.
+\textbf{Results on environment model prediction.} \tx{This section first analyzes and visualizes the accuracy of the trained environment model prediction before answering the above questions.
+Fig. \ref{fig4} gives the prediction results of cumulative error in rollout lengths 1,3,5, and 7 for different tasks and datasets, respectively.} In this figure, the predicted errors of four distinct datasets for tasks Halfcheetah, Hoppe, and Walker2d are arranged from left to right.
+The prediction error of the trained environmental model exhibits an increasing trend with the increment of steps across all datasets.
+Since the model exhibits the largest prediction error of the three Walker2d tasks, the rollout length is set to 1 in the Walker2d task to ensure the agent's stability.

+However, single-step prediction is not conducive to the expansion of the OOD data by the environment model, because most of the predicted state-action data still falls within the region.
+As the rollout length $H$ increases, it is beneficial to explore the OOD region.
+Meanwhile, it is necessary to ensure the model data error is not too large.
+In Fig. \ref{fig4}, the prediction error of $H$ from 1 to 7 of the environmental model does not change too much under Halfcheetah and Hopper tasks.
+Within the error range, the optimal $H$ value should be determined by more experiments.

-\textbf{Results on the D4RL tasks.} To answer question \hyperref[ques:1]{1}, this section compares recent model-free algorithms, such as IQL \cite{ref31}, BEAR \cite{ref6}, BRAC \cite{ref8}, and CQL \cite{ref10}, as well as model-based algorithms, including ARMOR \cite{ref34}, MOReL \cite{ref16}, COMBO \cite{ref17}, and RAMBO \cite{ref20}.
-The performance of these algorithms is evaluated based on the cumulative return in the robot motion tasks within the MuJoCo environment.
-A higher score indicates better performance in terms of more stable and faster locomotion control.
+\textbf{Results on the D4RL tasks.} This section compares recent model-free algorithms, such as MOAC \cite{ref51}, IQL \cite{ref31}, and GORL \cite{ref52}, as well as model-based algorithms, including ARMOR \cite{ref34}, MAPLE \cite{ref50}, MOReL \cite{ref16}, COMBO \cite{ref17}, and RAMBO \cite{ref20}. \tx{The results of the above methods are all based on the D4RL benchmark.
+The performance of these algorithms is evaluated based on the cumulative return in the robot motion tasks within the MuJoCo environment.} A higher score indicates better performance in terms of more stable and faster locomotion control.
 For comparison, the scores are normalized between 0 (random policy score) and 100 (expert policy score) \cite{ref30}.
+The normalized score $\tilde{S}$ is computed by:

+where $S_r$, $S_e$ and $S$ are the expected return of a random policy, an expert policy, and the trained policy by offline RL algorithms, respectively.
+The random policy scores under Halfcheetah, Hopper, and Walker2d are $-280.179$, $1.629$, and $-20.272$ respectively.
+The expert policy scores under Halfcheetah, Hopper, and Walker2d are $12135.0$, $4592.3$, and $3234.3$ respectively.